Advancing Agricultural Resiliency

 Developing new crops is a long-term effort, with plenty of challenges along the way.
 Winter camelina is no different.
 That makes learning from early piloting and commercialization efforts critical.
 Through a new jointly produced report, “Reflections on the 2023-2024 Piloting of Winter Camelina: Lessons and Implications for Further Scaling”, MBOLD and U of M Forever Green share critical reflections on field-scale production including agronomic considerations, weather challenges, the need for continued breeding efforts, and potential pathways for further scaling and commercial uptake.You’ll find the executive summary here and the full report here.

-The Minnesota Jurisdictional Initiative (MNJI)
+The Minnesota Agriculture Resilience Initiative (MARI)

 See more of MBOLD in action